 Capital Impact Partners Launches Free Training Program for Atlanta’s Emerging Real Estate Developers

-June 17, 2024 (Atlanta, GA) – A new program will help Atlanta’s emerging real estate developers overcome the systemic obstacles that have prevented them from being more involved in the region’s booming real estate market — and, in turn, to bring more affordable housing and other real estate projects to disinvested communities.
+June 17, 2024 (Atlanta, GA) – A new program will help Atlanta’s emerging real estate developers become more involved in the region’s booming real estate market — and, in turn, to bring more affordable housing and other real estate projects to the communities they serve.

 The EDI program is a free nine-month program led by Capital Impact Partners.
 Since 2018, the program has trained more than 250 real estate developers in five metropolitan areas throughout the United States.
 The Atlanta region will become the sixth.